 Up to 18% of cats become biters after being declawed.
 Increased aggression results from chronic pain.
 Because aggressive biting is a known consequence of declawing, requiring the surgery may invite litigation should a visitor get bitten.
 Cat bites are more dangerous, and much more likely to become infected, than cat scratches.
 Landlords can protect themselves from potential liability by not requiring declawing.

-Many alternatives to declawing exist for preventing scratching damage.
+There are many humane alternatives to declawing for preventing scratching damage.
 Cats can wear Soft Claws or Soft Paws (soft vinyl nail caps).
 Their nails can be trimmed frequently to keep claws blunt and unlikely to snag carpet or leave deep scratch marks.
 Scratching posts, vinyl carpet runners, double-sided sticky tape are proven to reduce or eliminate scratch damage.
 For more alternatives, click here.

 Cat declawing is legally declared to be animal cruelty.
 Eight cities in California have already outlawed it: San Francisco, Los Angeles, Berkeley, Santa Monica, Beverly Hills, Culver City, Burbank, and West Hollywood.
 Other city, state, and county governments throughout the country are considering similar legislation.
 These laws apply to everyone who participates in the illegal declawing of a cat in any of those jurisdictions.
 Landlords who require declawing could be criminally liable under such laws.